 FinCEN leverages two principal methods for deriving information relevant to illicit financial activity from the BSA data.
 The first is content driven, that is, searching for specific entity names, or term combinations used in reporting that are associated with various types of illicit financial activity.
 The second method is pattern driven and can take various forms.
-Patterns may be derived from searches for a particular type of subject in the data.
+FinCEN may derive patterns from searches for a particular type of subject in the data.
 FinCEN then identifies subjects that fit that same pattern and have certain filing profiles.
 Matching filing patterns across different types of BSA reports highlights anomalous behavior that leads to the identification of subjects for potential investigation.

 For content driven data analysis, FinCEN staff use a web-based application called FinCEN Query.
 The application provides analysts with the capability to search for specific entity names and term combinations across all of FinCEN's records.
-For pattern driven analysis, staff use FinCEN's "Advanced Analytics" system.
-This system is comprised of commercial off-the-shelf and custom developed tools with capabilities including statistical, social network, and geospatial analysis, data modelling and visualization, and text analytics that aid in the analysis of BSA data.
+For pattern driven analysis, staff use commercial off-the-shelf (COTS), open-source, and custom developed tools with capabilities including statistical, social network, and geospatial analysis, data modelling and visualization, and text analytics that aid in the analysis of BSA data.
+These tools enable analysts to deconstruct, manipulate, and flexibly analyze large volumes of data in order to discover underlying patterns of behavior involving potential illicit entities or networks.